wks/tuimodplayer/README.md

 Yes.
 This is intentional.
 I don't want to surprise those who are used to openmpt123.
 But there are more:

 -   `r`: Toggle repeating.
-When on, it will repeat the same mod.
+When on, it will play the same mod repeatedly forever.
 -   `ctrl+L`: Redraw screen.

 # Author